 You can usually find your engine manufacturer information located on a sticker on top of your engine.

 Choosing the Right Kind of Oil for Your Lawn Mower

-Never dispose of used motor oil in your drain, dump outdoors or place in a landfill with your daily trash as it can contaminate the ground water.
+Never dispose of used motor oil in your drain, dump it outdoors or place it in a landfill with your daily trash as it can contaminate the groundwater.
 Used motor oil can be re-refined and resold as motor oil or used as other types of oil for heating.

 According to the Environmental Protection Agency (EPA), re-refining used oil takes about 1/3 of the energy of refining crude oil to lubricant quality.

 Gather oil in an approved sealed container.
-Place used oil back in its original container.
-If you don’t have that container, use a polyethylene sealed container.
+Place the used oil back in its original container.
+If you don’t have that container, use a polyethylene-sealed container.

 Do not use containers not suitable for oil such as soda bottles and milk jugs.

 Take used oil to your local recycling center.
 Check with your city to see if they have a curbside pickup program.
 Many auto store centers will accept your used motor oil.

 Is Lawn Mower Oil the Same as Car Oil?

 The old saying, “Oil is oil” is not true anymore.
 Keep in mind, you are working on an air-cooled engine unlike the one in your vehicle.